 Credit risk refers to the risk that the Group's counterparties default on their contractual obligations resulting in financial losses to the Group.
-The Group's credit risk exposures are primarily attributable to trade, bill and loan receivables, restricted bank deposits, bank balances, deposits and other receivables.
+The Group's credit risk exposures are primarily attributable to trade, bill and loan receivables, bank balances, amount due from a related company, deposits and other receivables.